Dean, School of Art

 REPORTS TO: Vice President for Academic Affairs and Operations

-Reporting to the vice president of academic affairs, the dean serves as the School of Arts’ chief academic, creative and administrative officer, and joins the council of deans team comprised of the heads of the university’s six schools in art, dance, design, film, music and theater; the division of graduate and professional studies; and the director of Critical Studies, the university’s general education unit.
+Reporting to the vice president of academic affairs, the dean serves as the School of Art’s chief academic, creative, and administrative officer, and joins the council of deans team comprising the heads of the University’s six schools in art, dance, design, film, music, and theater; the division of graduate and professional studies; and the director of Critical Studies, the University’s general education unit.
 This interdisciplinary context for the study and advancement of creativity is a critical part of the fabric of UArts and the success of our students.
 The School of Art dean is a thought leader with a deep and abiding belief in the arts to initiate new movements, imaginative futures, and urgencies within our world.

-With an enrollment of nearly 200, the School of Art currently comprises undergraduate study in Fine Arts; Photography; Craft + Material Studies; and Creative Writing.
-Related graduate programs include a Master of Arts in Teaching in Visual Arts (a five year, BFA + MAT track and standalone MAT program) and an MFA in Book Arts + Printmaking.
-The faculty and staff of the School of Art comprise working artists from Philadelphia and the region, committed to preparing tomorrow’s artists to lead creative lives.
+With an enrollment of nearly 200, the School of Art currently comprises undergraduate study in Fine Arts, Photography, Craft + Material Studies, and Creative Writing.
+Related graduate programs include a Master of Arts in Teaching in Visual Arts (a five-year, BFA + MAT track and standalone MAT program) and an MFA in Book Arts + Printmaking.
+The 60-plus faculty and staff of the School of Art comprise working artists from Philadelphia and the region, committed to preparing tomorrow’s artists to lead creative lives.

-In addition to the traditional visual arts studios and workshops that support the School of Art programs, University of the Arts is also home to several university-wide centers which inspire, challenge and offer opportunities to all UArts faculty and students.
-These include the Albert M. Greenfield Makerspace, which is a 3,500 square-foot digital and traditional fabrication studio that opened in 2018; the Center for Immersive Media, which is a 5,600-square-foot facility dedicated to exploring the fields of virtual and mixed reality, performance motion-capture and human-computer interaction; the Philadelphia Art Alliance at UArts, a historic exhibition space on Rittenhouse Square and one of the nation’s first multidisciplinary centers for the arts, acquired by UArts in 2018; the Rosenwald-Wolf Gallery, which is the longstanding and acclaimed University exhibition program; and the Lightbox Film Center at UArts, which has presented repertory, nonfiction, experimental and international cinema in Philadelphia for more than 40 years and was acquired by UArts in 2020.
+In addition to the traditional visual arts studios and workshops that support the School of Art programs, University of the Arts is also home to several university-wide centers that inspire, challenge, and offer opportunities to all UArts faculty and students.
+These include the Albert M. Greenfield Makerspace, which is a 3,500-square-foot digital and traditional fabrication studio that opened in 2018; the Center for Immersive Media, which is a 5,600-square-foot facility dedicated to exploring the fields of virtual and mixed reality, performance motion-capture, and human-computer interaction; the Philadelphia Art Alliance at UArts, a historic exhibition space on Rittenhouse Square and one of the nation’s first multidisciplinary centers for the arts, acquired by UArts in 2018; the Rosenwald-Wolf Gallery, which is the longstanding and acclaimed University exhibition program; and the Lightbox Film Center at UArts, which has presented repertory, nonfiction, experimental, and international cinema in Philadelphia for more than 40 years and was acquired by UArts in 2020.

 The dean will lead the School of Art in alignment to the University’s mission in the following ways:

-• Advances the work of the school through building and maintaining academic programs of excellence that best serves our students, and supports the interdisciplinary fabric of the University
+- Advance the work of the School through building and maintaining academic programs of excellence that best serve our students and support the interdisciplinary fabric of the University.

-• Maintains and supports best practices for the continual assessment of those academic programs and strategic initiatives to ensure their continued success and strength
+- Maintain and support best practices for the continual assessment of those academic programs and strategic initiatives to ensure their continued success and strength.

-• Ensures transparency and openness within school procedures and communications
+- Ensure transparency and openness within School procedures and communications.

-• Fosters a culture of collaboration within and across programs
+- Foster a culture of collaboration within and across programs.

-• Leads the school in both creative and scholarly research relative to the field of art
+- Lead the School in both creative and scholarly research relative to the field of art.

-• Serves as a thought leader of the University, serving on President’s Council, Council of Deans and other committees
+- Serve as a thought leader of the University, serving on President’s Council, Council of Deans, and other committees.

-• Leads and oversees the recruitment, retention, growth, mentorship and continual evaluation of faculty
+- Lead and oversee the recruitment, retention, growth, mentorship, and continual evaluation of faculty.

-• Builds a culture of inclusion among our students, as well as within the teaching practices and hiring of faculty
+- Build a culture of inclusion among our students, as well as within the teaching practices and hiring of faculty.

-• Leverages existing resources through the strategic management of the school’s budget
+- Leverage existing resources through the strategic management of the School’s budget.

-• Demonstrates knowledge of and interest in University academic programs outside of the School of Art, both undergraduate and graduate, as well as the activities of centers
+- Demonstrate knowledge of and interest in University academic programs outside of the School of Art, both undergraduate and graduate, as well as the activities of centers.

-• In coordination with the offices of Advancement, the Provost and the President, develops an advancement strategy for the continued growth and support of the School
+- In coordination with the offices of Advancement, the Provost, and the President, develop an advancement strategy for the continued growth and support of the School.

-• Supports program directors’ collaborations with constituents across campus, to continually work towards the University’s recruitment, retention and alumni goals.
+- Support program directors’ collaborations with constituents across campus, to continually work toward the University’s recruitment, retention, and alumni relations goals.

 The above statements are intended to describe the general nature and level of work performed by the incumbent; they do not purport to describe all functions.
 Incumbent may be assigned other duties, and the essential functions may change from time to time as necessary.

 Significant experience and successful accomplishment as a leader in higher education or of a major arts or cultural center is required.
-Prior experience as a faculty member, program chair, or director of a major center is expected, with prior experience as a dean preferred but not required.
-An active creative practice as a visual artist, writer or creative scholar with demonstrated contributions to one’s field is expected.
+Prior experience as a faculty member, program chair, or director of a major center is expected.
+An active creative practice as a visual artist, writer, or creative scholar with demonstrated contributions to one’s field is expected.
 The next dean will be a tireless advocate for the arts, able to articulate compellingly the value and relevance of arts education to a wide range of audiences.

 The University is particularly interested in reviewing applications from candidates whose identities and/or professional work intersect with or address historically marginalized communities.